 Alzheimer's disease accounts for up to 80 percent of all dementia cases.

 At RevitaLife, Dr. Jorge Peláez helps individuals who already display signs associated with memory loss as well as assists those who would like to prevent the onset of such conditions.
 Dr. Peláez was a neurologist and sleep specialist for nearly two decades; however, he decided to pursue his dream of ‘filling the gap’ between conventional and integrative medicine by founding the RevitaLife.
-As a functional physician, Dr. Peláez concentrates on finding the root of the problem and addressing it, as opposed to just masking the symptoms a patient is experiencing.
+As an integrative health physician, Dr. Peláez concentrates on finding the problem and addressing it instead of just masking the symptoms a patient is experiencing.

 Dr. Peláez creates each patient a program that is designed specifically to meet his or her needs.
 Program treatments may include changes in diet and lifestyle, the addition of herbal supplements, yoga, exercise, and/or meditation techniques.
 If you are experiencing memory loss, we can help.
 Click the button below to request a consultation.